cityofaustin/open-data-manual/metadata.md

 #### ~~`Department Budget Code`~~
-~~The code for the COA Department represented by the dataset, as listed by the Budget Office. (needs link to dataset)  ~~
+~~The code for the COA Department represented by the dataset, as listed by the Budget Office. (needs link to dataset)~~
 **Purpose:** What information are you trying to impart to the public with this?
 Origin of data?
 Cost center?
 What if the data has no associated cost center?
 What if the data published spans several budget areas?
 Moved to optional for these reasons.
 I'm not really sold on this without a solid user purpose.
 Second, would the public even know what a budget code is?
 How to interpret it?
 I've worked here eight years and I'm still confused.
 **Granularity:**  same issue
 **Public**

 #### `Update Frequency`
-**Purpose:** Right now we're wasting title space with the words Annual, Weekly, Monthly, Quarterly, Every Five Years, whatever.
+**Purpose:** Right now we're wasting title space with the words Annual, Weekly, Monthly, Quarterly, Every Five Years, etc.
 And some data sets may be one-time things.
 Take, for example, oh, a post-SXSW customer survey.
 They might not ask all the same questions two years in a row.
 But if I'm looking at data for road closures, I  want to know if I need to check back for changes tomorrow or next month.
 Makes a difference.
 **Granularity:**  editable drop-down list